brnhensley/personality-profile/README.md

 # _Personality Profile_

-#### _This is a webapp that takes a Twitter handle and returns a personality profile based on their tweet history created by IMB's Watson._
+#### _This is a webapp that takes a Twitter handle and returns a personality profile based on their tweet history created by IBM's Watson._

 #### _By Brian Hensley_
 #### _7-19-19_